bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ---

-# Modules
+# MEChA: Modules

+A _module_ is a single unit in webpack's output.

+--

+A module:

-- Executable JavaScript
+- Is executable JavaScript
-- Find Dependencies
+- Declares where its dependencies are...
-- Load those Dependencies as Modules
+- Such that webpack can load those dependencies as modules

 ???

-A **module** is a unit in webpack output.
+A __module__ is a unit in webpack output.
 Sometimes they are just input files but loaders and plugins can produce modules without an existing file.

 Webpack determines from the module any dependencies and loads them as modules.

 --

+### Module Example

 ```javascript
 module.exports = function Application(options) {